Khaymon/smarttrade/README.md

 # 💰 Trading algorithms
 Hello there👋 It's a minimalistic repository with machine learning and deep learning algorithms for stock market trading.
-Please, see `examples` directory with code snippets.
+For examples and code snippets, please, see the `examples` directory.
 ## Installation
 - Clone the repo and cd into it:
 ```bash